How can we help you?

 Mortgage Interest Statements (Form 1098) are in the mail by January 31st.
 Mortgage Interest statements are also available through Citadel Online Banking eStatements.
 To access your Tax documents in Online or Mobile Banking, follow these steps:

-- Select 'eDocuments' from the left menu
+- Select 'eDocuments' from the list

 - Select an account to work with and the time frame you wish to view.
 Documents default to display the last 3 months